 The Compatibility Issue

-However, you can still use ad scheduling to restrict delivery hours (turning ads on/off is different from bid adjustments).
-This is critical for service businesses:
+You can still restrict delivery hours ā turning ads on/off is different from bid adjustments.
+For service businesses, this matters a lot:

 - Phone-dependent businesses: Schedule ads only during business hours.
 Off-hours waste 67.8% of spend.